hoffmangroup/BEHST-2022/README.md

 * **R** (version 3.3.2)
 * R **gProfileR** package

+If you already have all of them installed on your computer, you can download and run BEHST (without root privileges on your computer).

-You need to have root privileges, an internet connection, and at least 8 GB of free space on your hard disk.
+On the contrary, in case you needed to install some of these programs, you need to have root privileges, an internet connection, and at least 8 GB of free space on your hard disk.

 We here provide the instructions to install all the needed programs and dependencies on Linux CentOS, Linux Ubuntu, and Mac OS.
 BEHST was originally developed on a Linux CentOS computer.

 #### Instructions for Linux CentOS ####